 Step by Step Stringing a Stacked Special Interlock

-Lacrosse Stringing tends to be a difficult task for some players to understand, between all of the different lacrosse top string variants and pockets styles.
+Lacrosse Stringing tends to be difficult for some players to understand, between all of the different lacrosse knot styles, lacrosse top string variants and pockets styles.
 Sidewall knots help players form the pocket in their lacrosse head that they want.
-If your new to stringing then we suggest that you start with basic lacrosse knots or the standard interlock lacrosse knot.,
+If you’re new to stringing, we suggest you start with basic lacrosse knots or the standard interlock lacrosse knot.

 - This tutorial is for players who have an understanding of sidewall knots and now want to learn more